 It may also be motivated by the belief, right or not (see Space Whale Aesop), that the universe always spawns a new, bigger evil every time the good guys win.
-Occasionally, this is used as justification as to why the Big Bad needs to be sealed away instead of killed, because killing him would create an inbalance resulting in a Bigger Bad stepping up to fill the void.
+Occasionally, this is used as justification as to why the Big Bad needs to be sealed away instead of killed, because killing him would create an inbalance resulting in a stronger evil stepping up to fill the void.
 By sealing away the Big Bad, they neutralize his threat (he can't cause death and destruction anymore) but he's still technically in the world (just imprisoned), so balance is maintained.

 Sometimes, this refers directly to the heroes and villains in the story, instead of Good and Evil as a whole.
-In this case, the villain doesn't need to actually be DOING evil at the time, they're just evil, so good must balance them out.
+In this case, the villain doesn't need to be DOING evil at the time, they're just evil, so good must balance them out.
 Likewise, the hero doesn't have to perform acts of heroism all the time; just being good provides balance for the villain's evil.

 open/close all folders